Forecast Accuracy Measurement with MAPE and WMAPE

 sMAPE (symmetric MAPE)

 Symmetric MAPE presents an alternative way of overcoming the divide by zero problem of MAPE.
-Instead of using a base in the percentage error calculation which is either Actual Sales or Forecast Sales, it uses the average of Actual Sales and Forecast Sales.
-It is a rather strange measure to explain to colleagues, therefore does not often appear in company forecast accuracy reports, but it sometimes plays a part within certain software packages in the selection of a recommended forecasting model.
+Instead of using a base in the percentage error calculation which is either actual sales or forecast sales, it uses the average of actual and forecast.
+It is a rather strange measure to explain to colleagues, therefore does not often appear in company forecast accuracy reports.
+It is sometimes used in certain software packages for selection of a recommended forecasting model.

 MASE (mean absolute scaled error)

 Mean Absolute Scaled Error has recently been proposed as an alternative to MAPE and other variants of MAPE.
 The scaled error is calculated as the ratio of the error to the Mean Absolute Error from a 'simple forecasting technique'.
 Then the MASE is calculated as the average of the absolute scaled errors.
 There are various alternatives that can be used as the 'simple forecasting technique', for example a simple moving average, the Naive method (forecast is the same as the last data point) or Seasonal Naive (forecast is same as last year).

 Should we report Error or Accuracy

 Some companies feel there is a more positive spin to reporting % accuracy rather than % error.
 That is fine, although there are some downsides to reporting % accuracy and we might just as well concentrate on forecast error and the need to minimise it.